Linda Runbeck: Career

 Prior to serving in the Minnesota Legislature, she was a member of the Circle Pines City Council.
 She was president of the Taxpayers League of Minnesota, served on the Northwest YMCA’s Advisory Board, receiving its Distinguished Leader Award in 2007, and was also development director at the Minnesota Free Market Institute.
 She has also been a frequent guest on Almanac, a weekly public affairs television show in Minnesota.

 She previously worked as director of advertising for County Seat Stores and vice president for Dahlberg Incorporated, a hearing aid manufacturer.
 She later owned a Miracle-Ear hearing aid franchise.

 Minnesota Legislature

 Runbeck served in the Minnesota Senate, representing District 53 from 1993 to 2001, leaving to make an unsuccessful run for the U.S. House of Representatives in Minnesota's 4th District in 2000 against Betty McCollum.
 She also served in the House previously, representing the old District 52A from 1989 to 1993 after winning a 1989 special election held after Rep. Gordon Voss resigned to accept an appointment by Governor Rudy Perpich as chief administrator of the Minnesota Metropolitan Waste Control Commission.

+Representative Linda Runbeck, 1991-1992 Legislative Session, Minnesota Legislature.

 Runbeck was elected to the Minnesota House of Representatives in 2010 and re-elected in 2012, 2014, 2016, and 2018.
 She did not seek re-election in 2020 and was succeeded by Donald Raleigh.